 Work number - M 10 AWARDED

-The aim of the work is to increase the performance of wireless information and communication systems by solving problems of structural and functional self-organization.
+The aim of the work is the investigation of magnon-magnon and magnon-phonon processes in magnetic nanostructures and functional magnetic.

 The authors studied the features of multimagnon processes in magnetic micro- and nanostructures, such as nonresonant character and the appearance of specific selection rules, as well as the effects of such processes on nonlinear ferromagnetic resonance.
 The influence of three-magnon confluence on spin pumping in ferromagnetic - heavy metal bilayers and the possibility of spin pumping enhancement due to multimagnon processes are shown.

 The existence of processes in magnetic nanosystems similar to the kinetic instability in magnetic films, in particular, the excitation of the lowest mode of the system at a high pumping level, has been demonstrated.
 Such processes is shown to be an effective mediator of the magnon condensation, in particular, they may lead to the reduction of the condensation threshold.

 Methods for increasing of generation power and coherence of spin-Hall oscillators by reduction of the dimensionality of the oscillator active zone to quasi-onedimensional and application of a nonuniform driving current have been proposed and investigated.
 The possibility of transition from single-mode to dual-mode generation in spin-torque nanooscillators under the influence of strong thermal noise is shown.